 - Provide additional sanitiser and anti-viral wipes at entrance, toilets and payment points and any other regular touchpoints - Ensure payment by card rather than cash.
-If cash is given, ensure employee washes hands after handling, or using hand sanitiser containing 70% alcohol - In store make use of Perspex screens along the counter and around the serving terminals, to create a physical barrier between the customer and employee - Any product refunds should be quarantined for a minimum period of 72 hours before being moved or being placed back into stock.
+If cash is given, ensure employee washes hands after handling, or using hand sanitiser containing 70% alcohol - In store make use of Perspex screens along the counter and around the serving terminals, to create a physical barrier between the customer and employee.

-SSW4: Receiving supplier deliveries during Covid-19
+SSW4: Receiving supplier deliveries during COVID-19